primefaces/primeng/README.md

 - **Productivity:** Allocate your valuable time on business logic rather than dealing with the complex user interface requirements.

-- **Themes:** Don’t get tied up in just one look&feel.
+- **Themes:** Don't get tied up in just one look&feel.
 Choose from a variety of options including material and flat design.

 - **Templates:** Professionally designed highly customizable native Angular CLI application templates to get started in no time.